Old Hupacasath Hall Fire caused by sawdust

 The fire that damaged the second floor of the Hupacasath Hall on River Road May 26 started in sawdust on the floor ignited by high temperatures recorded in the Alberni Valley that day.

-Hupacasath Councillor Jolleen Dick confirmed that the cause of the fire was accidental and that nobody was in the building when the fire started.
+Hupacasath Communications Coordinator Jolleen Dick confirmed that the cause of the fire was accidental and that nobody was in the building when the fire started.

 The hall was built in the mid 1970’s and for many years was rented to Uchucklesaht First Nation.
 According to Dick, they moved out in Oct.
 2016 when their new building was ready for occupancy.